 - Transcripts from all undergraduate and graduate institutions attended*

-- Graduate Record Exams (GRE) are not required, but must be taken during the PGSP year in preparation for application to PhD programs.
+- Graduate Record Exams (GRE) are not required.
+We strongly recommend that program participants take the GRE during the PGSP year in preparation for application to PhD programs.

 - Results of the TOEFL or IELTS if you do not have a degree from a school where the language of instruction is English.*